Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 # **Tutorial for Building Liliths Throne**

-*If you already have Java, uninstalling other versions and installing 8u172 is strongly recommended to avoid conflict*
+*If you already have Java, uninstalling other versions and installing 8u172 is strongly recommended to avoid conflict.*

 You may download Oracle's "Java SE Development Kit 8u172" here: https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html

 ## Using Eclipse
 *You will need the Eclipse IDE and Java SE Development Kit!*

-*If you already have Eclipse, verify that you are running a version between Luna and 2018 (some newer builds have been found to be incompatible)*
+*If you already have Eclipse, verify that you are running a version between Luna and 2018 (some newer builds have been found to be incompatible).*

 You may download a compatible version of Eclipse here: https://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-ide-java-developers
 1. Open Eclipse.